ogud/DS-Maintain/CDS-maintain.md

 # Introduction

-CDS/CDNSKEY [@!RFC7344] records are used to signal changes in trust anchors, this is a great way to maintain delegations when the DNS operator has no other way to inform the parent that changes are needed.
+CDS/CDNSKEY [@!RFC7344] records are used to signal changes in trust anchors, this is one method to maintain delegations that can be used when the DNS operator has no other way to inform the parent that changes are needed.
 RFC7344 contains no "delete" signal for the child to tell the parent that it wants to remove the DNSSEC security for its domain.

-[@!RFC7344] avoided the question of the Initial Trust establishment and left it to each parent to come up with an acceptance policy.
+[@!RFC7344] did not include a method for the Initial Trust establishment and left it to each parent to come up with an acceptance policy.

-## Removing DS
+## Removing a DS Record

 This document introduces the delete option for both CDS and CDNSKEY, allowing a child to signal to the parent to turn off DNSSEC.